benevolent-games/slate/readme.md

   ```ts
   html`<div>${MyShadowView([123])}</div>`
   ```
-  - shadow views need their props wrapped in an array
+  - shadow views need their props wrapped in an array, to separate them from the optional options object:
-  - shadow views will accept a settings object
     ```ts
     html`
       <div>